manassaloi/manassaloi.github.io/_posts/2024-10-12-growth-bottlenecks.markdown

 This is pure guesswork at this point, but my guess is that over the next few years, Zomato will make a big push into lending.
 First to restaurant merchants, and then to Blinkit franchisee owners.

 P.S.
-I don't work at Zomato and most of my posts are about what I would have done had I been in charge of strategy.
-[Toast](https://pos.toasttab.com/products/capital) has done the same.
+I don't work at Zomato and most of my posts are about what I would have done had I been in charge of a company's strategy.
+That's why despite Zomato recently withdrawing their lending licence, I still feel they will eventually go after lending.[Toast](https://pos.toasttab.com/products/capital) has done the same in the US.